I'm a provider

 Federal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

-Several insulin pump systems (e.g., Omnipod Insulin Management System, Paradigm® REAL-Time System) have a built-in continuous glucose monitor (CGM).
-This policy is evaluating the CGM-device only; the policy does not evaluate insulin pumps.
-Insulin pumps are addressed in the External Infusion Pumps policy.
+Several insulin pump systems (eg, Paradigm® REAL-Time System) have a built-in continuous glucose monitor.
+This policy only evaluates the continuous glucose monitor; it does not evaluate insulin pumps.
+Insulin pumps systems with a built-in continuous glucose monitor and a low glucose suspend feature are addressed in the Artificial Pancreas Device Systems policy.

 Intermittent monitoring is generally conducted in 72-hour periods.
-It may be repeated at a subsequent time depending on the patient's level of diabetes control.
+It may be repeated subsequently time depending on the patient's level of diabetes control.

 The strongest evidence exists for use of CGM devices in patients age 25 and older.
 However, age may be a proxy for motivation and good control of disease, so it is also reasonable to select patients based on their ability to self-manage their disease, rather than age.